 I am always fond of penetrating its center and enjoy watching them scatter gracefully and eventually regroup into a different form and shape.
 However, it was only then that I had experienced that as I penetrated their school, none of them turned around.

 They just moved aside while they watched me pass through them with their big eyes looking at me.
 It is also quite common to see juvenile sea turtles almost on every dive.

-There are five spectacular dive sites surrounding Balicasag.
-Make sure to add these in your diving itinerary:
+There are five spectacular Bohol dive sites surrounding Balicasag.
+Make sure to add these in your fun dive tours itinerary: